dsproule/VR-AR-Port/api_documentation.md

 ```
 Spawns the networked object.

-- `NetPrefabName`          — Name of the prefab to instantiate.
+- `NetPrefabName`          — Name of the prefab to instantiate as it exists in prefabList.
 - `pos`                    — Position in world space where the object should spawn.
 - `targetObj` *(optional)* — Label for tracking or parenting later.
 - `tag` *(optional)*       — Tag to apply to the spawned GameObject.